MystenLabs/sui-rust-sdk/crates/sui-graphql-client/README.md

 ```

 ## Requesting gas from the faucet
 The client provides an API to request gas from the faucet.
-The `request_and_wait` function sends a request to the faucet and waits until the transaction is confirmed.
+The `request` function sends a request to the faucet and waits until the transaction is confirmed.
 The function returns the transaction details if the request is successful.

 ### Example for standard devnet/testnet/local networks.
 ```rust, no_run